lucee/lucee-docs/docs/06.docs/02.build/chapter.md

 id: docs-build
 ---

+Contributions to the Lucee docs are welcome.
+You can edit them online in GitHub or by building the docs locally.
+Your proposed change will be considered by the Lucee docs team, and you'll be notified if the change is accepted or rejected for some reason which will be given.

+Like most docs based on GitHub, the Lucee docs are plain text files formatted as "markdown".
+If you may be new to working with markdown, see any of various introductory docs, including GitHub's [Basic writing and formatting syntax(https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)] page.

+# Editing the docs online

+To edit the docs online, noticee that while viewing any docs page there is a GitHub icon at the top right, such as is shown [on this page itself(https://docs.lucee.org/docs/build.html)].
+Clicking that will take you to the [Lucee docs repository(https://github.com/lucee/lucee-docs)] for that page.

+GitHub also offers [more details on editing files online this way([https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-another-users-repository)], including editing, committing changes, creating pull requests, and more.

+# Editing the docs by building them locally

+If you may prefer to edit files locally, and especially if you may want to change many files, you can instead download the repository.
+Further, you can even build a local copy of the docs, and view them as a full web site.
+This is a more involved process than just editing a single page via GitHub online, but it's easily performed by following the steps below.

-## Prerequisites
+## Prerequisites for building docs locally

-The only dependency required is [CommandBox](https://www.ortussolutions.com/products/commandbox).
+The only application dependency required to build the docs locally is [CommandBox](https://www.ortussolutions.com/products/commandbox).
 Ensure that commandbox is installed and that the `box` command is in your path.

-## Fork and contribute to the documentation

-Fork the repository and clone a local copy, or you can simply use the GitHub links on any page of the docs to edit the docs and submit changes.
+Fork the repository and clone a local copy:

 [Lucee Documentation](https://github.com/lucee/lucee-docs)